 LGBT+ teens have a higher than average risk of suicide.
 A study by Stonewall showed damning statistics for suicide, self-harm and depression in this group.
 There is also a higher level of people with autism in the LGBT+ community and individuals with autism are also in a high risk group for suicide.
 This makes our LGBT+ teens very vulnerable.

 Let’s not forget that not all live in accepting and inclusive households.

-Noah’s fund is still there to protect and support LGBT+ young people, giving online counselling, internet access and phones to those in need.
+Noah’s fund is still there to protect and support LGBT+ young people, giving counselling, internet access and phones to those in need.

 Noah would be so proud.

 ‘The beauty of standing up for your rights is that others see you standing and stand up as well’